pugur523/ama-carpet/README.md

 ### reloadPortalTicket

-> Reloads all nether portal chunk loading tickets on server start.
+> Reloads all Nether portal chunk-loading tickets during server startup.
-> Chunk loaders may not be broken on server restarts.
+> This ensures that chunk loaders remain functional after server restarts.
-> This was implemented in snapshot 25w05a so would be a backport.
+> This feature is a backport of the implementation in snapshot 25w05a.

 - Type: `boolean`
 - Default value: `false`